Our regular open hours end for the season on Nov 5.

 The deli opened in time for Canada Day weekend 2014 and it was an exciting year as the vision became a reality.
 The menu offers casual, high quality food.
 Like the specialty meats, the menu features variety and is made in-house from scratch with emphasis on local ingredients.

 At home in the welcoming and supportive community of New Ross, Peasant's Pantry is continually growing and improving.
 In 2019 we stopped selling at markets, increased our dining room seating and became licensed.
 We started offering NS wine, beer and cider and celebrated with a special sold-out multi-course dinner New Year’s Eve.
 A brief closure in January 2020 wasn’t a vacation - Joseph built a wood oven and re-opened a few weeks later with an updated menu - all the favourites plus some new items, including made-to-order wood-fired buns and pizzas.
-The pizzas have been a hit as we continue to offer the full menu for take-out throughout the pandemic.
+The pizzas have been a hit as we continued to offer the full menu for take-out throughout the pandemic and in 2023 returned to dine-in and take-out.
 Joseph, his family and his team at the deli look forward to many more successful years of business in our little A-frame shop built on quality, consistency and taste.